-- Lower difference with M5 irons
+- The lower difference with M5 irons

 2. Cleveland Launcher CBX Irons

-The new Launcher CBX irons feature a cup face design, V-shaped sole and Tour Zip Grooves to deliver maximum distance with wedge-like accuracy.
+The new Launcher CBX irons feature a cup face design, a V-shaped sole, and Tour Zip Grooves to deliver maximum distance with wedge-like accuracy.
 They use a classic cavity back and a cup face to help you achieve incredible distance.
 However, With Laser Milling and Tour Zip Grooves, you get precision plus distance.

 The long irons have a longer blade length and more offset for higher ball flights and softer landings on the green.
 While the short irons having less offset are far more compact for a consistent ball flight and improved accuracy.